 - Accept imperfection.
 Feel like you’re not doing enough?
 Nobody is perfect.
 Do your best and accept the rest.

 Making the Most of Long-Term Care Year-Round

 When seniors are no longer able to live on their own and need daily help, a long-term care community is often the best place for them.
-The holidays may make you feel a little blue that Mom or Dad is no longer at home, but remember that they are in a place where they’re safe and their needs are being well-cared for.
+The holidays may make you feel a little blue that Mom or Dad is no longer at home, but remember that they are in a place where they’re safe and are being well-cared-for.

-If you have a loved one in long-term care, these resources may help during the holidays and year-round:
+Here are a few additional resources that may help during the holidays and year-round: